Ikota1/EventSync/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 Useful resources you would find helpful and like to give credit to.
-We've included a few of my favorites to kick things off!
+We've included a few of our favorites to kick things off!

 * [Choose an Open Source License](https://choosealicense.com)
 * [Firebase Documentation - Realtime Database](https://firebase.google.com/docs/database)